Easy Coconut Shrimp.

 - 1 pound raw large shrimp, peeled and deveined with tails attached

-Dip the shrimp into the flour, then the eggs, and then dredge the shrimp into the coconut mixing, pressing gently to adhere.
-You won't a lot of coconut on each shrimp.
+- Dip the shrimp into the flour, then the eggs, and then dredge the shrimp into the coconut mixing, pressing gently to adhere.
+You want a lot of coconut on each shrimp.
 Set the coated shrimp aside on a plate as you coat the remaining shrimp.

 See more savory recipes.